 - a.
 Complete a New Student Application online, including the Family and Student Questionnaire and Parental Statement of Cooperation.
-All forms must be completed in their entirety. - a.
-Application is reviewed by Administration for completeness and suitability - b.
+All forms must be completed in their entirety.
+The application will be reviewed by the Administration for completeness and suitability - b.
 Provide academic Records (see below) - c.
 Provide school with original birth certificate for validation - d.
 Provide completed Commonwealth of Virginia School Entrance Health Form by August 1st.
 (See above) - e.
 Academic Records

 It is the responsibility of parents to provide a transcript of grades, testing, and other official records from the previous two school years.
-This includes copies of any special diagnostic testing for learning problems, attention deficit, hyperactivity, or other special needs.
+This includes copies of any special diagnostic testing for learning disabilities, attention deficit, hyperactivity, or other special needs.
 If the previous school requires written notification, CRCS has a "Release of Records" form available on the school website.